ColeFlenniken/csi3335-project/README.txt

 3. WAR statistics have been added for the players. stats include pitching, fielding, and overall WAR per 162 games.
 These statistics can be viewed for a specific player by navigating to their player page.

-4. A secret surprise by pressing the rainbow button in the middle of the index page
+4. A secret surprise by pressing the rainbow button in the middle of the index page.
+IT IS A VERY TINY DOT IN THE MIDDLE OF THE PAGE

 5. A toggleable option for showing advanced stats for a team

+6. Website user profite with last seen date and an editable about me section